CHAPTER 13

 All Classes

-- Chapter 13 (Government Procurement) shall not cover procurement of any service in support of military forces located overseas.
+2. Chapter 13 (Government Procurement) does not cover procurement of any service in support of military forces located overseas.

-Chapter 13 (Government Procurement) shall cover all construction services procured by the entities listed in Sections A and C, listed in Division 51 of the Provisional Central Product Classification (CPC), which is found at: https://unstats.un.org/unsd/cr/registry/regcs.asp?Cl=9&Lg=1&Co=51, subject to the Notes to the respective Sections, the General Notes and the Notes to this Section, except for the construction services excluded in the Schedule of a Party.
+Chapter 13 (Government Procurement) covers all construction services procured by the entities listed in Sections A and C, listed in Division 51 of the Provisional Central Product Classification (CPC), which is found at: https://unstats.un.org/unsd/cr/registry/regcs.asp?Cl=9&Lg=1&Co=51, subject to the Notes to the respective Sections, the General Notes and the Notes to this Section.

 Note to Section E

-Chapter 13 (Government Procurement) shall not cover procurement of dredging services.
+Chapter 13 (Government Procurement) does not cover procurement of dredging services.

-- Chapter 13 (Government Procurement) shall not apply to any set-aside on behalf of a small- or minority-owned business.
+1. Chapter 13 (Government Procurement) does not apply to any set-aside on behalf of a small- or minority-owned business.
 A set-aside may include any form of preference, such as the exclusive right to provide a good or service, or any price preference.

-- Chapter 13 (Government Procurement) shall not cover procurement of transportation services that form a part of, or are incidental to, a procurement contract.
+1. Chapter 13 (Government Procurement) does not cover procurement of transportation services that form a part of, or are incidental to, a procurement contract.

 (a) the U.S. inflation rate shall be measured by the Producer Price Index for